 \section{Summary and conclusions}

-CMB map as a (1+2)-D stochastic field includes thermodynamic temperature and two types of polarizations.
-Mentioned components contain useful information ranging from the early epoch to the late time era.
+The CMB map as a (1+2)-D stochastic field includes thermodynamic temperature and two types of polarization.
+The mentioned components contain useful information ranging from the early epoch to the late time era.
 Various physical phenomena have different footprints on the CMB map.
-The stochasticity nature of CMB fluctuations motivates us to rely on geometrical and topological measures to achieve deep insight through the physical mechanisms and associated evolutions.
-In this paper we focused on thermodynamic temperature fluctuations and we addressed the critical sets properties not only in the one-point statistics but also in the two-points analysis.
-After a comprehensive explorations in different researches, we turn to the robust perturbative approach to determine joint PDF of different components of CMB random field to clarify some examples of excursion and critical sets in the form of one- and two-point statistics.
-We particularly derived the perturbative definition of number density of pixels above a threshold up to $\mathcal{O}(\sigma_0^3)$.
-By means of excess probability of finding a typical feature, we computed unweighted TPCF of local extrema and we revisited the semi-analytical definition of unweighted TPCF of peaks and troughs.
-In practice, utilizing semi-analytical approach may encounter with finite size effect.
+The stochastic nature of CMB fluctuations motivates us to rely on geometrical and topological measures to achieve deep insight through the physical mechanisms and associated evolutions.
+In this paper, we have focused on thermodynamic temperature fluctuations and we addressed the critical sets properties not only in one-point statistics but also in a two-points analysis.
+After a comprehensive exploration of different research, we turned to the robust perturbative approach to determine the joint PDF of different components of the CMB random field to clarify some examples of excursion and critical sets in the form of one- and two-point statistics.
+In particular, we derived the perturbative definition of the number density of pixels above a threshold up to $\mathcal{O}(\sigma_0^3)$.
+By means of the excess probability of finding a typical feature, we computed the unweighted TPCF of local extrema and revisited the semi-analytical definition of the unweighted TPCF of peaks and troughs.
+In practice, utilizing a semi-analytical approach may encounter the finite-size effect.
 Therefore we considered three powerful estimators for the rest part of our analysis (Eqs. (\ref{eq:pp-estimator1}), (\ref{eq:pp-estimator2}) and (\ref{eq:pp-estimator3})).
-The genus topology for different component separation of {\it Planck} maps has been computed.

-In order to prepare a robust framework for comparison between Gaussian prediction and that of computed for observed data sets, we considered reliable estimators for unweighted TPCF and applied them on the CMB simulated maps \citep{Ade:2015via} and various component separations with different resolutions at different frequency bands as observed by {\it Planck} \citep{Ade:2013crn}.
+In order to prepare a robust framework for comparison of the Gaussian prediction and those computed for observed maps, we applied reliable estimators for unweighted TPCF on the {\it Planck} fiducial $\Lambda$CDM model \citep{plancke2elow,Aghanim:2018fcm} and various component separations as observed by {\it Planck} \citep{akrami2020planckcomponent}.